Inspired by Columbia, protests erupt at top French universities over Gaza

+France deploys riot police, cuts funding to quell campus protests over Gaza

-Campus sit-ins upend Sciences Po and Sorbonne in Paris, drawing backlash from the state and riot police.
+Campus sit-ins upend Sciences Po and Sorbonne in Paris as students decry Israel’s ‘genocide’ and university partnerships.

 Names marked with an asterisk have been changed to protect identities.